Non-Minimally Coupled Scalar Field, Area Quantization and Black Hole Entropy: Area spectrum and entropy of WIH

 The corresponding quantum algebra is given by:

 Naturally, on the horizon cross-section, the quantum states are in the representation of $iso(2)$.
-The operator $\mathbb{P}\equiv \mathcal{P}^{2}+\mathcal{Q}^{2}$ is a Casimir of the algebra.
-Hence, the states must be labelled by the eigenvalues of $\mathcal{P}$ and $\mathcal{J}$ respectively.
-The operators $\mathcal{P}$ and $\mathcal{Q}$ may be combined to create ladder operators for the algebra, which steps up and down the eigenvalues of $\mathcal{J}$ \cite{Chatterjee:2020iuf}.
-Let the eigenvalues of $\mathbb{P}$ and $\mathcal{J}$ are $p$ and $j$ respectively, these states shall be denoted by $|p,\, j\rangle$.
-We have already argued that for the WIH, the generators corresponding to $P_{IJ}$ and $Q_{IJ}$ vanish.
-Therefore, physical states of the horizon must satisfy this constraint for which the states must have $p=0$, and be labeled by $j$ only.
-So, the irreducible representations are one-dimensional with states labeled by integer $n\hbar$ \cite{}.
+The operator $\mathbb{P}\equiv \mathcal{P}^{2}+\mathcal{Q}^{2}$ is a Casimir of the algebra and therefore, $\mathbb{P}$ and $\mathcal{J}$ commute.
+Hence, the states must be labelled by the eigenvalues of $\mathcal{P}$ and $\mathcal{J}$.
+Let the eigenvalues of $\mathbb{P}$ and $\mathcal{J}$ are $p$ and $j$ respectively, therefore these states shall be denoted by $|p,\, j\rangle$.
+The operators $\mathcal{P}$ and $\mathcal{Q}$ may be combined to create ladder operators for the algebra $\mathcal{P_{\mp}}=\mathcal{P}\mp i \mathcal{Q}$, which steps up and down the eigenvalues of $\mathcal{J}$, such that $\mathcal{P_{\mp}} |p,\, j\rangle =\mp\hbar|p,\, j\mp 1\rangle$ \cite{Chatterjee:2020iuf}.
+We have already argued in the previous section that for the WIH, the generators corresponding to $P_{IJ}$ and $Q_{IJ}$, denoted by $\mathcal{P}$ and $\mathcal{Q}$ respectively, vanish.
+This is a reflection of the fact that by definition, the horizon area of WIH does not increase.
+Therefore, all the physical states of the horizon must satisfy this constraint (that area should not increase) for which the states must have $p=0$, and must be labeled by $j$ only.
+So, the irreducible representations of the $iso(2)$ algebra useful for the WIH are one-dimensional.
+The states belonging to the horizon are the eigenstates of $\mathcal{J}$ labeled by integer $j=n$, with $n\in \mathbb{N}$ \cite{Weinberg:1995mt}.
 To summarize, we have obtained the states which belong exclusively on the horizon (are independent of the bulk or how the horizon is embedded) and carry integer labels.\\

-Second, on the phase space containing WIH as inner boundary, the states on the horizon are eigenstates of the operator $\mathcal{J}$ with integer values.
+Second, as we have shown above, on the phase space containing WIH as inner boundary, the states on the horizon are eigenstates of the operator $\mathcal{J}$ with integer values.
 This label may be used to determine the spectrum of the area operator.
 Using the eqn. \eqref{ham_charge_rot}, we obtain (using $c=1$ units):

 The area eigenvalues (which we shall denote by $\mathcal{A}$ ), are then given by: